jwilkinson-bread/osx-netskope-fix/README.md

 git clone https://github.com/jwilkinson-bread/osx-netskope-fix.git
 ```

-2. Pick a method and try it:
+2. Patch Python and Git with one of the following methods:

 ### OpenSSL Method: